 e-Resource Current Status

 There are sometimes known issues or scheduled downtime related to maintenance that will interfere with access to Library eResources.
-If the resource you are trying to access is not listed below, please report the issue to let us know which title or product did not respond as you expected.
+If the resource you are trying to access is not listed below, please report the issue by clicking the above button to let us know which title or product did not respond as you expected.
 You also can call the Research Services Desk for assistance at 775-682-5657 during library hours.

 Use the proxy bookmarklet with your browser

 The proxy server bookmarklet lets you connect to databases and journals without going through the library website.

 - If you go to directly to a publisher or organization web page that has access restrictions, this bookmarklet will ask you to log in with your NetID and then pass you through to the resource you were looking for.